SpenceKonde/ATTinyCore/README.md

 Variants of these are also supported (such as the ATTiny1634R or ATTiny85V)

+This core does NOT support ATtiny x14/x17/x18 or other chips with the "PIC-like" peripherals that have come out since the microchip merger.
+A very large amount of work would be required to support these parts.
+See #170 for details.

 ### Quick Gotcha list:

 **When uploading sketches via ISP using the Arduino IDE, you must select a programmer marked ATTiny from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most supported chips - this is due to a limitation in the IDE.**